mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/WebStart/index.md

     phpLiteAdmin is a web-based SQLite database admin tool written in PHP with support for SQLite3 and SQLite2.
 You can find more information about phpLiteAdmin [here](https://www.joomla.org){:target="_blank"}.

 *  **APC**
-    The Alternative PHP Cache (APC) is a free and open opcode cache for PHP.
-You can learn more about APC [here](http://php.net/manual/en/book.apc.php){:target="_blank"}.
+    The [Alternative PHP Cache](http://php.net/manual/en/book.apc.php){:target="_blank"} is a free and open opcode cache for PHP.

 *  **eAccelerator**
-    eAccelerator is a free open-source PHP accelerator & optimizer.
-You can learn more about eaccelerator [here](http://eaccelerator.net){:target="_blank"}.
+    [eAccelerator](http://eaccelerator.net){:target="_blank"} is a free open-source PHP accelerator & optimizer.

 *  **XCache**
-    XCache is a open-source opcode cacher.
-You can learn more about xCache [here](https://xcache.lighttpd.net){:target="_blank"}.
+    [XCache](https://xcache.lighttpd.net){:target="_blank"} is a open-source opcode cache.

 *  **OPCache**
-    OPcache improves PHP performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.
-You can learn more about OPcache  [here](http://php.net/manual/en/book.opcache.php){:target="_blank"}.
+    [OPcache]http://php.net/manual/en/book.opcache.php){:target="_blank"} improves PHP performance by storing precompiled script bytecode in shared memory, thereby removing the need for PHP to load and parse scripts on each request.

 ---